 - All drinking fountains are CLOSED.

 - Leave no trace: pack out what you pack in.
 Most Midpen preserves do not have garbage cans and collection is limited.

 - Group activities are suspended, including docent-led hikes and volunteer projects.
-No special use permits are being issued at this time.

 Please continue to follow the guidance of your local county public health department to limit the spread of COVID-19:

 The health and safety of our community, preserve visitors, volunteers and employees are Midpen’s top priority.
 We are following county health orders as we work to keep trails and preserves open to provide a safe opportunity for people to be in nature for mental, as well as physical, health during this public health emergency.

 Please be understanding, we are all in this together.
 Be responsible for your own behavior.